fabier/grails-starter/README.md

 ```

 ### Administrator
-If you need that an administator user is created on startup, then edit the file <code>/grails-app/conf/passwords.properties</code>
+If you need that an administator user is created on startup, then edit the file <code>/grails-app/conf/passwords.properties</code> and add the following lines :

 > /grails-app/conf/passwords.properties